Sampling Correctors: Our model: definitions

-Finally, one may ask for such an improver to provide \emph{many} samples from the (same) improved distribution,\footnote{Indeed, observe that as sampling correctors and improvers are randomized algorithms with access to their ``own'' coins, there is no guarantee that fixing the input distribution $\D$ would lead to the same output distribution $\tilde{\D}$. \newerest{This is particularly important when providing other types of access (e.g., evaluation queries) to $\tilde{\D}$ than only sampling.}} where ``many'' is a number committed in advance.
-We refer to such a corrector as a \emph{batch sampling improver}: \begin{definition}[Batch Sampling Improver] For $\property$, $\D$, $\eps$, $\eps_1,\eps_2\in[0,1]$ as above, and parameter $m\in\N$, a \emph{batch sampling improver for $\property$} (from $\ORACLE_1$ to $\ORACLE_2$) is a sampling improver which provides, with probability at least $1-\delta$, $\ORACLE_2$ access to $\tilde{\D}$ for as many as $m$ queries, in between which it is allowed to maintain some internal state ensuring consistency.
-The query complexity of the algorithm is now allowed to depend on $m$ as well.
+Finally, one may ask for such an improver to provide \emph{many} samples from the (same) improved distribution,\footnote{Indeed, observe that as sampling correctors and improvers are randomized algorithms with access to their ``own'' coins, there is no guarantee that fixing the input distribution $\D$ would lead to the same output distribution $\tilde{\D}$.
+This is particularly important when providing other types of access (e.g., evaluation queries) to $\tilde{\D}$ than only sampling.} where ``many'' is a number committed in advance.
+We refer to such an algorithm as a \emph{batch sampling improver} \new{(or, similarly, batch sampling corrector):} \begin{definition}[Batch Sampling Improver] For $\property$, $\D$, $\eps$, $\eps_1,\eps_2\in[0,1]$ as above, and parameter $m\in\N$, a \emph{batch sampling improver for $\property$} (from $\ORACLE_1$ to $\ORACLE_2$) is a sampling improver which provides, with probability at least $1-\delta$, $\ORACLE_2$ access to $\tilde{\D}$ for as many as $m$ queries, in between which it is allowed to maintain some internal state ensuring consistency.
+The query complexity $q$ of the algorithm is now allowed to depend on $m$ as well, \new{i.e. $q=q(\eps,\eps_1,\eps_2,m,\delta,\domain)$.}

-Note that, in particular, when providing \new{sampling} access to $\tilde{\D}$ the batch improver must guarantee independence of the $m$ samples.
-When $\eps_2$ is set to 0 in the above definition, we will refer to the algorithm as a \emph{batch sampling corrector}. \end{definition}
+Note that, in particular, when providing sampling access to $\tilde{\D}$ the batch improver must guarantee independence of the $m$ samples.
+When $\eps_2$ is set to 0 in the above definition, we will refer to the algorithm as a \emph{batch sampling corrector}, \new{with query complexity $q(\eps,\eps_1,m,\delta,\domain)$.} \end{definition}